yxuco/beassert/README.md

-This Java utility supports the unit tests of [TIBCO BusinessEvents](https://docs.tibco.com/products/tibco-businessevents-5-2-0) (BE) applications using [JUnit](http://junit.org/).
+This Java utility supports the testing of [TIBCO BusinessEvents](https://docs.tibco.com/products/tibco-businessevents-5-2-0) (BE) applications using [JUnit](http://junit.org/).
 It implements BE catalog functions for assertion.
 It wraps most core assert functions from [JUnit](https://github.com/junit-team/junit) and [Hamcrest](https://github.com/hamcrest/JavaHamcrest), and implements some extensions for BE applications.
 This utility is used to demonstrate a BE test framework by the demo project [DataTypeDemo](https://github.com/yxuco/DataTypeDemo).

 ## Dependencies
 This utility is used by the following 2 projects to demonstrate BE testing, so check them out to understand the usage of the assertion functions in this utility.